eis-group-opensource/vti-router/README.md

 ## Directories
   scripts - VTI system scripts; can be copied as is to /usr/local/scripts

-  DOCS - local copy of documentation (documentation sources, available for comments, are at https://drive.google.com/drive/u/0/folders/0B4R1SzsWIJVfWm5icWtVTjNJX2s
+  DOCS - local copy of documentation

-  OVF files can be downloaded from https://drive.google.com/drive/u/0/folders/0B4R1SzsWIJVfLW9ZNzY1clJfTnM

 See 'Implementation' document for extra details.

 ## Contributing

 Project includes both, Appliance and Scripts (which are used inside it).
 I expect that appliance will not change too often (when changed, v01 will be changed to v02 and so on),